We are very excited to share something we’ve been working on at Voltage. A new service we are calling Flow 2.0.

 - The Sender pays the invoice which goes to the LSP.

 - The LSP detects the payment and opens a zero-conf channel to the Receiver.

 - The LSP forwards the payment to the receiver and the payment is completed.

 This process has several benefits to highlight.
 First, the Wrapped Invoice uses the same preimage hash as the original invoice.
 This means that the LSP can’t settle the payment without the final Receiver completing the payment.
-Secondly, the invoice that’s given to the Sender contains the Voltage LSP’s public key meaning an increase in privacy for the Receiver.
-The Voltage LSP knows the Receiver but no one else does.
+Secondly, the invoice given to the Sender contains the Voltage LSP’s public key, meaning an increase in privacy for the Receiver.
+The Voltage LSP knows the Receiver, but no one else does.
 Finally, this works even if the Receiver has 0 channels.
-There is no requirement to have any kind of liquidity established, you can start from a brand new node.
+There is no requirement to have any liquidity established; you can start from a brand-new node.
 Of course, it’s important to mention that zero-conf channels are a trusted mechanism until the channel has confirmations on the blockchain.